maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

 Univac 1100 BASIC offered both `TIME` and `CLK`.
-The latter returns the value of the real-time clock, as does RetroBASIC.
-The former returns the number of jiffies since the program first started, which is a useful modification, but one that is not supported in RetroBASIC to maintain broader compatibility.
+The latter returns the value of the real-time clock, typically he number of jiffies since the computer was last reset.
+The former returns the number of jiffies since the *program* started, which is a useful modification, but one that is not supported in RetroBASIC to maintain broader compatibility.
 When porting from this platform, adding `TI=0` at the top of the program will address this.

 BASIC75 uses the parameter as *aexp*, with the numeric value changing which part of the time is returned.
 For instance, `TIME(0)` returns a two-digit year, while `TIME(-8)` returns the number of seconds since this session logged in.
 Although this is a rather obscure dialect, many of its features are taken from other versions, notably Data General, so this may be more widespread.